Goldsmiths: University of London

 With one of the largest music departments in Great Britain and internationally renowned programs in drama and theater, Goldsmiths has established itself as a dominant presence in the study of the creative and cultural processes that influence the arts, media and communications.
 A full-time course load allows students to attend lectures, seminar groups and/or tutorials, workshops, and studios or laboratories.
 Students gain valuable international experience as they take classes in London and get involved in campus student life.
 Discover British culture through this exciting opportunity!

-NOTE: STUDENTS WHO WISH TO TAKE MORE THAN TWO COURSES IN THE FOLLOWING DISCIPLINES: ARTS, COMPUTING, COMMUNICATION SCIENCES, DESIGN, DRAMA, MUSIC, AND PSYCHOLOGY WILL BE ASSESSED AN ADDITIONAL $2,100 FEE.
+NOTE: STUDENTS WHO WISH TO TAKE MORE THAN TWO COURSES IN THE FOLLOWING DISCIPLINES: ARTS, COMPUTING, COMMUNICATION SCIENCES, DESIGN, DRAMA, MUSIC, AND PSYCHOLOGY WILL BE ASSESSED ADDITIONAL FEES.

 Click here to view photos from a recent Site Visit.